ServiceInnovationLab/smartstart-frontend/README.md

 ## Running with the backend too

-You must use a cloud evenrinment to enable login and personalisation functionality.
+You must use a cloud environment to enable login and personalisation functionality.
 Follow the instructions in the `README.md` in the [ops repository](https://gitlab.catalyst.net.nz/lef/ops).
 Once ssh'd in to the frontend server you can do `cd project` and then if you would like to run the